Kamalesh-Seervi/proxy-chains/README.md

 - In terminal you can see the realtime logs of it .

-# Note
-- I prefer DuckDuckGo its give anonymity and less footprint than other search engines.

 # Now lets try to add custom socks5 proxy address instead of tor:

 - First we need have socks5 ips for now we can use free version from below link.